ADGEfficiency/programming-resources/data-engineering/orchestration.md

 ## Orchestration Frameworks

+Why an orchestration framework?

+- workflows of data pipeline management are complicated to build from primitive AWS components (EC2, Lambda, RDS etc),
+- the problems of data pipeline management (scheduling, batch compute etc) are common & share enough that they can be abstracted out.

 What is important about an orchestration framework?

+- language (most are Python based),
 - how to track dependencies,
 - can you pass data between tasks,
 - does the orchestrator have visibility on actual data transformations in tasks,
 - maturity,
 - documentation quality,
+- availability of developers with experience in the framework,
 - does SAS product exist - introduces dependencies, often less flexible but quicker to develop with & avoid solving solved problems.

-Why an orchestration framework?

-- workflows of data pipeline management are complicated to build from primitive AWS components (EC2, Lambda, RDS etc),
-- the problems of data pipeline management (scheduling, batch compute etc) are common & share enough that they can be abstracted out.

 # Data Orchestration Frameworks